 Access PiKVM from anywhere

-PiKVM is a Raspberry Pi-based KVM over IP solution.
-It allows you to connect to a computer remotely and use it as if you were sitting in front of it.
+PiKVM is a Raspberry Pi based KVM (keyboard, video, and mouse) over IP solution.
+It lets you connect to a computer remotely and use it as if you were in front of it.
 This guide shows you how to set up Tailscale on PiKVM.

 Prerequisites